xsleonard/pystmark/README.md

 2. Make your changes and write a test for them
 3. Add yourself to the AUTHORS file and submit a pull request

-Please run the tests with `./setup.py test` before you make a pull request.
+Please run the tests with `./setup.py test --with-integration` before you make a pull request.
 Requirements for running the tests are in `tests/requirements.pip`.

+## Web Framework Integration

+If you would like to integrate this with some web framework, write a separate module and I'll link to it from here.

 ## Copyright and License